-This award-winning strain packs one heck of a punch, so it’s not for the faint of heart.
-This week we’re talking about the focus-inducing, citrusy goodness that is Super Lemon Haze.
+The award-winning Super Lemon Haze strain packs one heck of a punch, so it’s not for the faint of heart.

 For anyone looking for a mood-boosting, motivational cannabis experience, look no further than Super Lemon Haze.
 Its zesty flavor will put a pep in your step, but if you can’t hold your cannabis then this Sativa dominant hybrid might turn pep into paranoia.
 Lovers of this strain, however, swear by its ability to reduce fatigue, anxiety, and stress.